mncrowe/QGDipoles.jl/docs/src/Examples.md

 ## Example 3: SQG

 This example covers the SQG vortex and introduces grids on a GPU.
 We'll start by defining some parameters.
 There are a few changes here compared to the LQG setup.
 Firstly, we'll need to set the flag `sqg` to `true` as the linear system is different in the SQG case and the functions assume LQG by default.
-Also, despite the SQG problem having only 1-layer, we enter `R` as a 2 element vector since we need both the (reduced) barotropic and baroclinic Rossby radii, $R$ and $R'$.
-We'll take these as $\infty$ using `Int` and note that these functions accept infinite Rossby radii in both the SQG and LQG cases.
-However, $R = 0$ is not valid since the QG assumptions break down in this limit.
-Note that we take $M = 20$ here and in general we'll need more coefficients for the SQG problem compared to the LQG problem as they decay slower with coefficient number.
+Also, despite the SQG problem having only 1-layer, we enter `R` as a 2 element vector since we need both the (reduced) barotropic and baroclinic Rossby radii, ``R`` and ``R'``.
+We'll take these as ``\infty`` using `Int` and note that these functions accept infinite Rossby radii in both the SQG and LQG cases.
+However, ``R = 0`` is not valid since the QG assumptions break down in this limit.
+Note that we take ``M = 20`` here and in general we'll need more coefficients for the SQG problem compared to the LQG problem as they decay slower with coefficient number.
 This is compensated by the fact that the SQG system is faster to calculate than the LQG system.

 ```julia
 using QGDipoles